-2.3.1 The receipt of an appeal will be logged and acknowledged by the Assessment and Awards Team.
+2.3.1 The receipt of an appeal will be logged and acknowledged.
 The progress of the appeal will be recorded and monitored and the appellant notified at each stage of the outcome and of the reason for the outcome.